parsehex/BuddyGenAI/README.md

 ## Future Plans

 My overall goal with this is ease and simplicity for the user.
 While I'm interested in LLMs and imagegen models, I wanted to make an app that's more about creating an interesting experience that's jargon-free (or -minimal) and approachable to those with novice computer skills.
-Of course there are better and more polished options as far as easy: [Jan](https://jan.ai/) or [LM Studio](https://lmstudio.ai/) are popular & easy interfaces to use chat models, but I wanted the full chat experience, plus making it myself so that I know how it works.
+There are better and more polished options which are easier to use overall: [Jan](https://jan.ai/) or [LM Studio](https://lmstudio.ai/) are popular & easy interfaces to use chat models, but I wanted the full chat experience, plus making it myself so that I know how it works.

 Aside from overall cleaning up the project and improving the look of it, I have some ideas for larger features to improve quality or increase immersion: